roy-pyke/EatSmart/README.md

 - All quantities default to grams; `nutrients_base_quantity` lets you send data for other bases.
 - Records carry timestamps to enable time-range queries.
 - Favorite templates enable quick reuse via `template_id` when creating intakes.
+- All timestamps default to America/Los_Angeles local time; ISO inputs without tz are treated as Pacific.